-Exams will be given online through Blackboard using Respondus Lockdown Browser (more information on this located in Blackboard) and will be all multiple choice.
+Exams will be given online through Blackboard, are timed, and will be all multiple choice.
 Refer to course calendar for specific dates for exams.

-Written assessment will be your written response to a prompting of my choosing.
+Application Assignments will be short written assignments that discuss a specific topic of my choosing.
 More information and details can be found in Blackboard.

 Class Participation/Discussion Board postings Note: You MUST post your original message before you will be able to view the posts of other students.
-This course includes an Introduction Discussion that will help us get to know a little about each other and chapter discussions for each module that will include a video, article, or other material related to information that is covered in that section of the textbook.
+This course includes an Introduction Discussion that will help us get to know a little about each other and 4 discussions for each module.